nasa/apod-api/README.md

 ## The APOD Parser<a name="TheAPODParser"></a>

-<i>The APOD Parser is not part of the API itself. </i> Rather is intended to be used for accessing the APOD API quickly with Python without writing much additional code yourself.
+<i>The APOD Parser is not part of the API itself. </i> Rather it is intended to be used for accessing the APOD API quickly with Python without writing much additional code yourself.
 It is found in the apod_parser folder.

 ### Usage